anilarelli/Learning/README.md

 When an entity is defined more than once, the XML parser will assume the first match and drop the remaining.

+### limitations :-

+*  XXE can only be used to obtain files or responses that contain “valid” XML or text.
+* It is difficult to exfiltrate plain text files that are not valid XML files (e.g. files that contain XML special characters such as &, < and >)

+* `CDATA` - used to make the XML parser interpret contents as text data and not as markup

+## CDATA Enters the chat